johnwesleyquintero/resume/README.md

 # Wesley Quintero - Professional Resume

 ## 📝 Project Overview
-This repository hosts my professional resume and portfolio materials, designed to showcase my expertise as an Amazon Specialist with skills in SEO, PPC, Inventory Management, and Account Health.
+This repository hosts my professional resume and portfolio materials, designed to showcase my expertise as an Amazon Specialist with SEO, PPC, Inventory Management, and Account Health skills.

 ## ✨ Key Features
 - **Fully Responsive** - Adapts seamlessly to all device sizes